 - Support and educate staff and families during a communicable disease outbreak

-Telling public health and parents about an illness
+Telling public health & parents about an illness

 Child care providers are required by law to report certain diseases called notifiable conditions to Snohomish Health District.
 If the disease is on the list of notifiable conditions, or if there is a cluster of any illness suggesting a possible outbreak, it should be formally reported to the Communicable Disease program at 425-339-5278.